ianthehenry/steno/README.md

 #-
 ```

 Steno will only write `#-` if there is an expectation at that position in its input.
-Steno will never forget "checkpoints."
+This means that on subsequent runs -- where there might be output -- Steno will not have forgetten that you wanted a "checkpoint" there.

 # Exit codes